Hopac/Hopac/Docs/Inverting.md

      | Cons (l, ls) -> cons l (merge rs ls)
 ```

 What about `append`?
-If we assume that both the streams given to `append` have
+If we assume that both the streams given to `append`
-already been memoized, then the resulting stream will always be the same.
+already always produce the same results, then the resulting stream will always
-Avoiding memoization can bring some performance benefits, but we can also write
+be the same.
+Avoiding memoization can bring some performance benefits, but we
-a memoizing version of `append` as follows:
+can also write a memoizing version of `append` as follows:

 ```fsharp
 let rec append (ls: Streams<'x>) (rs: Streams<'x>) : Streams<'x> =